 Jon Rogove, PhD, ABPP

 Dr. Jon Rogove is Co-Director of Scarsdale Village CBT and a board certified licensed psychologist.
-He is an accomplished child and adolescent psychologist with over fifteen years of intensive training and experience in providing cognitive behavioral therapy (CBT) and other evidence-based treatments to help children, teens, and young adults overcome anxiety, emotion management issues, oppositional behavior, academic concerns, and problems due to spectrum conditions and attention-deficit disorder.
+He is an accomplished child and adolescent psychologist with twenty years of intensive training and experience in providing cognitive behavioral therapy (CBT) and other evidence-based treatments to help children, teens, and young adults overcome anxiety, emotion management issues, oppositional behavior, academic concerns, and problems due to spectrum conditions and attention-deficit disorder.
 Jon is board certified in behavioral and cognitive psychology by the American Board of Professional Psychology.

-In addition to serving as Co-Director of Scarsdale Village CBT, Jon serves as Supervising Psychologist with the New York State Office of Mental health, where he regularly supervises clinical psychology doctoral students.
+In addition to serving as Co-Director of Scarsdale Village CBT, Jon serves as Supervising Psychologist with the New York State Office of Mental Health, where he regularly supervises clinical psychology doctoral students.
+He is President Elect of Westchester County Psychological Association and serves on the Council of Representatives of New York State Psychological Association.
 Given his expertise in COVID-related social and emotional challenges in children and adolescents, Jon was invited to serve on New Rochelle School District's Re-entry Advisory Committee.
 Jon has also served as Adjunct Professor and as Adjunct Clinical Supervisor at Yeshiva University and has contributed to published books and research papers on anxiety disorders, cognitive behavioral therapy (CBT), and children and adolescents.
 He is a member of the Association for Behavioral and Cognitive Therapies and the Society of Clinical Child and Adolescent Psychology.

 Jon is a happily married father of three boys.
-When he is not in the office, he can be found enjoying quality time with his own family, playing guitar, listening to music, and spending time with his friends.
+When he is not in the office, he can be found enjoying quality time with his own family, meditating, playing guitar, listening to music, and spending time with his friends.

 Melanie Wadkins, PhD